ibliskavka/bliskavka-com/source/_posts/cdk-event-source-mapping-exists.md

 ## Resolution

 Check if your CDK Metadata path has changed.
-Changing the stack or construct logical id will change the metadata path.
+Changing the stack or construct logical ID will change the metadata path.

-If the logical id change was intentional, manually delete the mapping and redeploy.
+If the logical ID change was intentional, manually delete the mapping and redeploy.

 ## More Info

 When the path changes CDK attempts to replace the mapping.
 Since CloudFormation must create a new resource before deleting the old, this threw a mapping already exists error.

-In my case I changed the stack logical id, which triggered a replacement on the event source mapping.
+In my case, I changed the stack logical ID, which triggered a replacement on the event source mapping.